mspncp/gosu-wiki/To Do.md

   * Fix Gosu::Font(…default, 20) with italics on Windows (see forum thread)
   * Add more #inspect strings (easier to use with irb/Pry)
   * Until first public version (which may break C++)…
-    * Make things tileable by default but add :smooth and :pure or something like that
-    * Rename needs\_x? to need\_x? in Ruby
-    * Make MacUtility.hpp public
-    * Adjust Text Entities to line height
-    * Add Gosu::StringArg (a variant type of char*/wchar*/string/wstring/C++11 strings)
-    * Consequently throw exception for invalid font names
-    * Throw exception for multiple windows
-    * Kill beginGL/endGL in favor of scheduleGL
-    * Rename pimpl/Impl to p/Private
-    * Order USB devices alphabetically (so gamepad 0 is always 0)
-    * Rename SampleInstance to Channel
-    * Remove the "from\_" from "from\_hsv" and "from\_ashv", and deprecate Color#initialize
-    * Deprecate Image::getData, introduce Image::data
-    * Make Window::needsCursor return true by default
-    * Rename all those Ruby examples and feature\_tests
-    * Change ImageData::toBitmap to toBlob(byte*, size\_t) and copy directly in RSTRING; add Image::toBitmap() instead
   * Get GLFW working on OS X
   * Get GLFW working on Linux
   * Add accelerometer support for OS X; maybe find a way to use UniMotion